-In Matlab, there are five integral parts and those are Matlab language as this is high-level matrix/ array language with control flow statements, functions, data structures, I/O, and object-oriented features.
-The other one is Matlab environment as this is a set of tools and facilities to work with user or programmer.
+- In Matlab, there are five integral parts and those are Matlab language as this is a high-level matrix/ array language with control flow statements, functions, data structures, I/O, and object-oriented features.
+The other one is the Matlab environment as this is a set of tools and facilities to work with users or programmers.
 Handle Graphics, that includes high-level commands for two dimensional and three-dimensional data visualization, image processing, animation and presenting graphics.
 The MatLab function library and MatLab API is there with the vast collection of computational algorithms and the library that allows you to write C and Fortran programs that interact with Matlab.

-Head To Head Comparison Between Matlab vs Octave (Infographics)
+Head To Head Comparison Between Matlab and Octave (Infographics)

 Below is the top 6 difference between Matlab vs Octave

-Both Matlab vs Octave web service are popular choices in the market; let us discuss some of the major Difference Between Matlab vs Octave:
+Both Matlab vs Octave web service are popular choices in the market; let us discuss some of the major Difference: